echronos/echronos/components/mpu-armv7m/docs.md

 <img src="docs/mpu_hardware.png"/>

 It is obvious that since the number of protection regions is limited, this must place some limitation on the RTOS.
-Since the RTOS always needs protection regions active during task execution to indicate both:
+The RTOS always needs at least 2 protection regions active during task execution to describe the following:

 - The task stack
 - The system code section